Online Master’s in Special Education Programs

 Western Governors University (WGU)

-• Private, nonprofit university in Utah
+• Private university in Utah

 • MA in Teaching: Special Education

-• Competency-based | $3,975 /term
+• Competency-based | $3,975 per term

-WGU's online master's degree prepares graduates to become licensed special education teachers in their state.
+WGU’s online master’s degree program prepares graduates to become licensed special education teachers in their state.
 This 26-course program emphasizes content mastery in special education and effective teaching practices.
 The program includes a pre-clinical experience course, supervised teaching experiences, and a professional portfolio.
 Courses are available anytime and from any location with internet access.

 What Is a Master’s in Special Education?